How To Overcome Trauma

 Okay

-Justin 23:54
+Justin Sunseri 23:54

-And it’s not it is autonomic, we get stuck there.
+And it’s not.
+It is autonomic; we get stuck there.

 Bill 23:57

-Justin 24:29
+Justin Sunseri 24:29

 Bill 24:50

-Justin 25:03
+Justin Sunseri 25:03

-.Or if you have a predator, you know, kill or kills.
-But if a predator tackles you, and you go limp, and that predator brings you back to his cave, there might be a moment in there where you can escape.
-So if you stay in the shutdown state, nothing to choosing to.
-But if the body stays in a shutdown state, it’s not like it’s still present enough to look for that opportunity to escape.
-So while the predator is carrying you back to cave to feed it’s cubs, wherever another person may come along, and challenge it for the victory for the prey for the prey, sorry.
-And while it’s being challenged to pretty much spring up, like pop up out of the shutdown state and use its sympathetic arousal to then run away.
-So that’s the sympathetic is fight flight. parasympathetic is the shutdown defensive state.
-But parasympathetic is also just the social engagement system.
+There is unity to choose from.
+At the same time, the predator cashed down the cave to feed its cubs, wherever another person may come along and challenge it for victory for the prey, soothe the y.
+And while it’s being challenged to pretty much spring up, like out of the shutdown state, and use its sympathetic arousal to run away.
+So that’s why compassion is fight and flight.
+Parasynthetic is the shutdown defensive state.
+But parasympathetic is just the social engagement system.

-Justin 28:03
+Justin Sunseri 28:03

 Bill 29:06